-Since the speed of light is large so an extremely large amount of energy is produced even if small amount of mass is destroyed.
-Also, if mass is taken in kilograms (kg) and speed of light in meters per second (m/s) then energy will come in joules (J).
+Since the speed of light is large so an extremely large amount of energy is produced even if a small amount of mass is destroyed.
+Also, if the mass is taken in kilograms (kg) and speed of light in meters per second (m/s) then energy will come in joules (J).

-Therefore, if one kg of mass of any matter is destroyed in nuclear reaction than the amount of energy produced is:
+Therefore, if one kg of mass of any matter is destroyed in a nuclear reaction than the amount of energy produced is:

 E = mc2

 The SI unit of energy released in nuclear reactions is electron volt (eV) or million electron volt (MeV).
 And,

 1 electron volt = 1.602 * 10-19 joules

 1 million electron volt = 1.602 * 10-19 * 106 joules